HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 the fox.
 It is worth pointing out at this point that studies by Andy

-Wilson found that chemical deterrents are less effective during late
+Wilson found that chemical deterrents were less effective during late

 summer, because the cubs are less territorially-aware than their parents

-and concomitantly less bothered by the scent of repellents.
+and so much less bothered by the scent of repellents.
 Mr Wilson

-also found that repellents are usually ineffective at preventing losses
+also found that repellents were usually ineffective at preventing losses

 of livestock -- presumably because the sight of prey overrides the smell